jross765/JKMyMoneyLibNTools/README.md

 ## Compatibility
 ### System and Format Compatibility
-Version 0.7 of the library has been tested with KMyMoney 5.1.3 on Linux (locale de_DE) and
+Version 0.8 of the library has been tested with KMyMoney 5.2 on Linux (locale de_DE) and
 OpenJDK 21.0.

-**Caution: This version does not work with files generated with recently-released KMyMoney V. 5.2!
-The author plans to release a new version compatible with KMyMoney V. 5.2 soon, and compatibility with V. 5.1.3 will be dropped!**
+**Caution: This version only works with files generated with recently-released KMyMoney V. 5.2!
+Files generated with V. 5.1.3 are not supported any more.**

 ### Locale/Language Compatibility
 As far as the author knows, there should be no issues with other locales,